woshidandan/fnnmOS_ELM/README.md

 ## Usage
   I have applied fnnmos-elm to many datasets, all of which have achieved good results.
 These datasets include iris, IMDB, cifar-10, cifar-100, MNIST and Boston.
 You can find the corresponding code in the corresponding directory.

-  In addition, fnnmos-elm needs to have a good pre training model, and I recommend that you use it as an optimizer, for the reasons that can refer to my paper.
+  In addition, fnnmos-elm needs to have a good pre-trained model, and I recommend that you use it as an optimizer, for the reasons that can refer to my paper.

 ## Citation